http_websocket_session

 The read_message/5 predicate automatically writes a matching close reply when it reads a close message and the session state shows that no close message has yet been sent.

-The read_message/6 predicate adds the option:
+The read_message/6 predicate adds the options:

 • auto_pong(on) or auto_pong(off)